Skip to main content

 Updated over a week ago

-You'll find the Cash-on-Cash Return metric on your Stessa dashboards, at both the Portfolio and Property levels.
-The metric is located on the right-hand corner of the page.
+You'll see this metric on your Stessa dashboards, both at the Portfolio and Property level.

 Here's the formula Stessa uses to calculate your cash-on-cash return: